buanzo/deadset/README.md

 # deadset
-A python class that builds upon redis-py for item-level expiration functionality.
-Released with permission from Mkit https://mkit.com
+A python class that provides item level expiration functionality for redis.

 Original ideas: